GallowayLabMIT/protocols/docs/protocols/cloning/glycerol_stocking.rst

 ====================

 After successfully sequencing a bacterial plasmid, we stock it for long-term storage.
-Bacterial plates keep well for ~1-2 months at 4ºC, but may dry out or be contaminated if stored for longer.
+Bacterial plates keep well for ~1 month at 4ºC, but may dry out or be contaminated if stored for longer.

 .. note::
     This protocol describes how to stock plasmids in the lab's shared pKG database.